Non-Minimal Dilaton Inflation from the Effective Gluodynamics: Introduction

 A natural organizing principle is (approximate) scale invariance and its breaking \cite{Callan:1970}.
 While classical scale invariance is generic in renormalizable theories without explicit mass parameters, it is typically violated by renormalization-group running\cite{Komargodski_2011,Elvang_2013,Einhorn_2015}.
 In asymptotically free non-Abelian gauge theories, dimensional transmutation generates a physical scale even when the ultraviolet Lagrangian contains no dimensionful couplings.
 This quantum breaking is encoded in the trace anomaly through the non-vanishing trace of the renormalized energy--momentum tensor, $\theta \equiv \theta^\mu{}_\mu$, and its vacuum expectation value.
 The anomaly further implies an infinite tower of low-energy theorems \cite{Crewther:1972kn,Corian__2013,Yonekura_2010,thuorst2024lowenergytheoremslinearitybreaking,schwimmer2023commentstraceanomalymatching} (integrated Ward identities) for correlation functions of $\theta$ at vanishing external momenta \cite{Collins:1976yq}.
 Any EFT for the lightest scalar excitation in this channel must reproduce these constraints, making anomaly matching a sharp infrared target for model building.

 A particularly economical realization of this logic is the Migdal--Shifman (MS) effective theory of gluodynamics \cite{Migdal:1982}.
 In this construction a single dimensionless scalar(Dilaton) field $X$, representing the lightest $0^{++}$ gluonic mode, is introduced such that the improved trace operator becomes an exponential functional on-shell, $\theta \propto e^X$.
 This exponential form is precisely what is required to saturate the full tower of trace-anomaly Ward identities already at tree level.
-After a canonical reparametrization in $D=4$, the resulting non-polynomial MS dynamics yield a Coleman--Weinberg--type potential $V(\varphi)\propto \varphi^4\!\left(\ln(\varphi/\mu)-1/4\right)$, closely paralleling radiatively generated symmetry-breaking structures \cite{ColemanWeinberg:1973,Ahmed:2025sfm}.
-In the MS case, however, the logarithmic dependence is not introduced as a perturbative loop artifact; it is dictated by infrared anomaly matching.
+After a canonical reparametrization in $D=4$, the resulting non-polynomial MS dynamics yield a Coleman--Weinberg--type potential $V(\varphi)\propto \varphi^4\!\left(\ln(\varphi/\mu)-1/4\right)$, closely paralleling radiatively generated symmetry-breaking structures \cite{ColemanWeinberg:1973}.
+In the MS case, the logarithmic dependence has a distinct origin: it is dictated by infrared anomaly matching instead of a perturbative loop expansion.

 The cosmological relevance of anomaly-induced scalar dynamics has been explored in composite/glueball inflation scenarios, where the inflaton is identified with the lightest scalar of a confining gauge sector \cite{Bezrukov:2012prd}.
 A key mechanism is the non-minimal coupling $\xi \varphi^2 R$, which can flatten the Einstein-frame potential: for sufficiently large $\xi$, Jordan-frame potentials that grow quartically at large field approach an asymptotically flat plateau, enabling slow-roll evolution consistent with CMB bounds.
 This is the basis of Higgs inflation and related models and is closely connected to strong-coupling attractor behavior \cite{Bezrukov:2008,Kallosh:2014,Ijaz:2024zma}.
 In these regimes the leading predictions approach $n_s\simeq 1-2/N$ and $r\simeq 12/N^2$, up to controlled corrections that are largely insensitive to microscopic details.